-The Associate Director’s duties include assisting the Executive Director with the oversight of the organization’s daily operation, primarily human resources and policies, administrative tasks, and supervision of programs and services.
+The Associate Director’s duties include assisting the Executive Director with the oversight of the organization’s daily operation, administrative tasks, and supervision of programs and services.

 Reporting to the Executive Director, the Associate Director will manage the organization’s day-to-day affairs.
 Primary responsibilities include:

 - Understanding of the daily operation of a Center for Independent Living and the promotion of the philosophy of independent living and mission.